Transaction fraud is inevitable, but what does it look like in practice for online businesses, and how can you improve detection?

 What Happens If a Business is Considered High-Risk?

-The best scenario: you will have to pay extra fees for each transaction with your acquirer.
-There are also more restrictions on the number of transactions you can process monthly.
+The best scenario: you will have to pay extra fees for each payment with your acquirer.
+There are also more restrictions on the number of payments you can process monthly.

 Worst case scenario: you will be barred from using that card network altogether.
 This would be a death knell for most online businesses who must rely on Mastercard, Visa or American Express to survive.